vijaydaultani/vijaydaultani.github.io/research.md

 * **Professional**
   1. **Convolutional Neural Networks**
-    Experimenting deep learning convolutional neural network on NEC's SX super computer architecture, inventing ways for optimal hardware utilization for acceleration.
+    Experimenting convolutional neural network on NEC's SX super computer architecture, inventing ways for optimal hardware utilization for acceleration.
 Researching new algorithms for convolutional operation of CNN.
   2. **Instruction Selection in Compiler**
   	Invented a new technique for optimal instruction selection of a compiler and filed a patent for it.
   3. **Biometrics**